 - A mix of spindle and non spindle cells

 Very rarely lymphoma begins inside the eyes.
-This is called intraocular lymphoma.
-Intraocular lymphomas are always non Hodgkin’s lymphoma.
+This is called primary intraocular lymphoma.
+Intraocular lymphomas are always a type of non Hodgkin lymphoma.
 You are more likely to have intraocular lymphoma if you have a weakened immune system.
 For example, people who

 - Have AIDS